imlinhanchao/vsc-markdown-image/README.md

 - `markdown-image.s3.bucketName`: The name of the S3 bucket to upload images to.
 Access to the bucket should be public.
 - `markdown-image.s3.accessKeyId`: Your S3 API access key ID.
 - `markdown-image.s3.secretAccessKey`: Your S3 secret access key.

+### SFTP Settings

+- `markdown-image.sftp.host`: The host of the remote server.
+- `markdown-image.sftp.port`: The ssh port of the remote server.
+- `markdown-image.sftp.username`: The username of the remote server.
+- `markdown-image.sftp.password`: The password of the remote server.
+- `markdown-image.sftp.privateKeyPath`: The private key path of the remote server.
+- `markdown-image.sftp.path`: Picture storage directory that in the remote (automatically created if it does not exist).
+Notice: You can't use variable in here.
+You can use variable in `#markdown-image.base.fileNameFormat#`.
+- `markdown-image.sftp.referencePath`: The reference path format in markdown(not include file name).
+Empty means use relative path.
+You can use variable of `#markdown-image.base.fileNameFormat#` in here.
+For example: `/images/${YY}-${MM}/`

 ### DIY Settings